Peej11/mainsail-installer/README.md

 # How to Install
 Flash an SD card with the Raspbian image from [here](https://www.raspberrypi.org/downloads/raspbian/).
-Be sure to place a file named `ssh` on the /boot partition to enable SSH.
+Create a file named `ssh` (with no file extension) on the /boot partition to enable SSH.
 Create a file called `wpa_supplicant.conf` on the /boot partition and add the contents to configure wireless access.

 Sample contents look like this: